 What The Researchers Found

-The oldest kind of amber mushroom which was ever found dated a million years old.
-The newly-discovered fossils are a part of the 111,000 discovered fossils from Burma, which are kept in Nanjing Institute of Geology and Paleontology in China.
+The oldest kind of amber mushroom ever found is a million years older than the newly discovered mushrooms.
+The newly discovered fossils are a part of the 111,000 discovered fossils from Burma, which are kept in Nanjing Institute of Geology and Paleontology in China.

 The findings of the research team portray an old ecological community, which includes varied mushrooms and beetles.
 The beetles which are preserved have big mandibles, along with big apical labial palpomeres, as well as a particular kind of sensory organ system.